octo-webf/Micro-frontends/README.md

 2. In `./vuex-app` run `npm start` to serve the `main.js` file, which contains all the vuex logic in a json array file (with modifications for React).
 The result is served at http://localhost:4100/
 3. In `./wrapper-app`, run `npm start` to see the result at http://localhost:4000/

 ---

+## Micro-frontends using Express & EJS (Simple Example)

+_This method uses React & Angular as Micro-frontends rendered server-side & EJS to compose Micro-frontends server-side_

+Go to `Micro-frontends/microfront-with-express/`

+1. In the 3 `./react-X` folders, execute `npm run start:prod`

+This will launch 3 React micro-frontends at http://localhost:8001/, http://localhost:8002/ & http://localhost:8003/

+2. In the `./angular` folders, also execute `npm run start:prod`

+This will launch an Angular micro-frontends at http://localhost:8004/

+3. In the root folder, launch the express server with `node server.js`

+4. View the result at http://localhost:8000/

+---

+## Micro-frontends using Express & EJS (Advanced Example)

+_Advanced Server-Side Rendered Micro-frontends using [Next.js](https://nextjs.org/) with Redux, [Nuxt.js](https://nuxtjs.org/) with Vuex and the sessionStorage to pass data from one page to the other_

+Go to `Micro-frontends/microfront-with-ssr-storage/`

+1. In the 2 `./react-app-X` and the `vue-app`folders, execute `npm run build && npm run start`

+This will launch the 3 micro-frontends respectively at http://localhost:8001/, http://localhost:8002/ & http://localhost:8003/

+2. In the`./common-content` folder, launch the server with `npm start` from which data will be fetched

+3. In the`./container-app` folder, launch the express server with `npm start`

+4. View the result at http://localhost:8000/

+---